TWOEARS/object-detection/README.md

         1
         2

-        fan.tx should look like this:
+        fan.txt should look like this:
         3
         4
         5